fabioberger/coinbase-go/README.md

 }
 ```

 A full example implementation is available in the `example` directory.
+In order to run this example implementation, you will need to install the following dependency:

+`go get github.com/codegangsta/negroni`

+You will also need to set your coinbase application client_id and client_secret as environment variables by adding these lines to your bash config file (i.e ~/.bashrc, ~/.bash_profile, etc...):

+`export COINBASE_CLIENT_ID="YOUR_CLIENT_ID"`
+`export COINBASE_CLIENT_SECRET="YOUR_CLIENT_SECRET"`

+Once you have done this, reload your bash configs and run the example:

+`source ~/.bash_profile`

+`go run OAuthExample.go`

 ## Security notes